| |

 5. Add ⅓ of the flour and whisk until smooth.
 Add another ⅓ of the flour and stir with a spoon.

-6. Transfer the dough to a work surface, add the remaining flour and soft butter, and knead until mostly combined.
+6. Transfer the dough to a clean work surface, add the remaining flour and soft butter, and knead until mostly combined.

 8. If sticky, let the dough rest for 10–15 minutes, then knead again until smooth.